 VARIATION AND VARIETY IS WHAT WINE IS ALL ABOUT

-The uniqueness in each vintage is defined by mother nature, some years are directed by her.
+The uniqueness of each vintage is defined by mother nature, some years are directed by her.
 2015 is well on its way to becoming one of the top 3 rainiest years in Ulupalakua history dating back to 1925.
-In years with such atypical conditions a grape growers every decision is affected.
-It will influence everything including harvest timing and vine management choices, and as a result determine the personality of that years wines… and that’s the beauty of it!
+In years with such atypical conditions grape growers, every decision is affected.
+It will influence everything including harvest timing and vine management choices, and as a result, determine the personality of that year’s wines… and that’s the beauty of it!

 Towards the end of the growth cycle you want every bit of focus to be on fruit development, this is where a stressful environment suits wine grapes well.
 The more stressed the vines are the more focused they are on making their fruit as mature and attractive as possible as to spread its seed and preserve life.
 So with all this energy and low stress, getting the vines to focus on the fruit vs just growing green takes a great deal of effort and attention.

 Then there’s the big fear of rain close or during harvest, we got lucky here with timing, considering the swarm of tropical storms and hurricanes the were strewn about the Pacific.
 We were able to protect the fruit and make sure it came into the winery mature and healthy.
 Overall the year was full of unique challenges, as it is almost every year, but we got through it fairly unscathed.

 Coming full circle, the variation aspect in wine is what makes it special.
 Each year is different and the resulting wines reflect that.
 You make decisions as a grape grower and winemaker to support making the best wine possible for that year and make absolutely certain that it accurately displays the growing conditions of that year.
 That’s how we look at winegrowing in Ulupalakua Vineyards.